sdelmart/sdelmart/README.md

 -->
 # About Me

+## 🎓 Education
+- Currently pursuing a **Bachelor of Technology (BUT)** at **IUT du Limousin**

+## 💻 Coding
+- Enjoy solving problems and creating projects through code.
+- Always eager to learn new technologies and improve my skills.

+## 🏍️ Motorbike
+- Passionate about riding and exploring on two wheels.
+KTM For Ever

 ## 🎮 Gamer
 - **Apex Legends Player**
   - **Season 23**: #10th French Player & Predator rank #356 🏆